Show/Hide Toolbars

 ASYNC - AWAIT

-The ASYNC AWAIT infratructure is fully available inside X#
+The ASYNC AWAIT infratructure is fully available inside X#.

 <Expression> IS <Type>

 Allows to check an expression for a type.
-Can be used in stead of IsInstanceOf() and will perform better
+Can be used instead of IsInstanceOf() and will perform better.

 Conditional Access Operator ?: